jlorys/SQL-Server-sqls/README.md

 --To drop the constraint
 --Using a query
-Alter Table tblPerson
+ALTER TABLE tblPerson
-Drop Constraint UQ_tblPerson_Email
+DROP CONSTRAINT UQ_tblPerson_Email

-select * from tblPerson where name like '[MST]%' --begins with M or S or T select * from tblPerson where name like '^[MST]%' -- not begins with M or S or T select * from tblPerson where name like '_@_.com' -- _ specify character -- % specifies zero or more characters
+SELECT * FROM tblPerson WHERE name LIKE '[MST]%' --begins with M or S or T SELECT * FROM tblPerson WHERE name LIKE '^[MST]%' -- not begins with M or S or T SELECT * FROM tblPerson WHERE name LIKE '_@_.com' -- _ specify character -- % specifies zero or more characters

 --select top 10 Percent *...